visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ### Pricing and Subscription
 - We have geo-based pricing.
 Currently, we offer beta pricing of $50/month for limited time only.
-- We offer a 3-day free trial for new users.
+- We offer an 8-day free trial for new users.
 - The card will charge automatically on the 4th day and then every month until it is cancelled.